HacKanCuBa/passphrase-py/README.rst

 ~~~~~~~~~~~

 Once downloaded and verified, you can install it with
-``setup.py install`` but I recommend you do ``make install`` for
+``setup.py install`` or ``make package-install`` but I recommend you do
-system-wide installation or ``make altinstall`` for user-wide
+``make install`` for system-wide installation or ``make altinstall`` for
-installation, as it will create a single executable zip file plus
+user-wide installation, as it will create a single executable zip file
-install the man page.
+plus install the man page.

+To uninstall, run respectively ``make package-uninstall``,
+``make uninstall`` or ``make altuninstall``.

 Examples of use
 ^^^^^^^^^^^^^^^

 Check the `man page <man/passphrase.md>`__ for more information.

+Generally, you should rely on **Passphrase**'s entropy calculation
+instead of fixing a desired amount, unless you specifically need some
+length/word amount.
+The default entropy is 77 bits, and using over 128
+bits is a wiser choice on the long term.

 Generate a passphrase of 6 words (default settings)
 '''''''''''''''''''''''''''''''''''''''''''''''''''